coderefinery/coderefinery.org/content/join/_index.md

 +++
-title = "Workshops and events" template = "section.html"
+title = "Why and how to join"
+template = "section.html"
 +++